webdevops/php-docker-boilerplate/README.md

 Environment           | Description
 --------------------- | -------------
 DOCUMENT_ROOT         | Document root for Nginx and Apache HTTPD, can be absolute or relative (to /docker inside the container).
+DOCUMENT_INDEX        | Default document index file for Nginx and Apache HTTPd CLI_SCRIPT            | Target for "cli" command of main container
 <br>                  |
 TYPO3_CONTEXT         | Context for TYPO3, can be used for TypoScript conditions and AdditionalConfiguration FLOW_CONTEXT          | Context for FLOW and NEOS